aboulch/snapnet/README.md

 - Cython
 - PCL, for installation see [pointclouds.org](pointclouds.org).
 - OpenMP

+Dependencies in the pointcloud_tools repository :
 - NanoFlann: nanoflann.hpp should be included in the include directory
-- Eigen: Eigen should also be included in the include directory
+- Eigen: Eigen should also be included in the include directory Please note that for Eigen and Nanoflann new versions, you must check the corresponding website.

 #### Python
 - TensorFlow: it is the deep learning framework used in this implementation